-Neat biodiesel and higher percentage biodiesel blends have been known to cause a variety of engine performance problems with some manufacturers, including fuel filter plugging, injector coking, elastomer seal swelling and hardening/cracking, and engine lubricant degradation and dilution.
+Neat biodiesel and higher percentage biodiesel blends can cause a variety of engine performance problems, including fuel filter plugging, injector coking, piston ring sticking and breaking, elastomer seal swelling and hardening/cracking, and severe engine lubricant degradation and dilution.
 At low ambient temperatures, biodiesel is more viscous than conventional diesel fuel, which can limit its use in certain geographic areas.
 Biodiesel blends generally have a higher temperature cloud point than petroleum diesel fuels, but the specific numbers vary significantly depending on feedstock.
-Fuel blenders and distributors monitor both petroleum diesel and biodiesel blends for cold flow properties, but users traveling from warmer to colder climates should refuel appropriately to avoid use of warm area fuel in cold climates.
+Fuel blenders and distributors monitor both petroleum diesel and biodiesel blends for cold flow properties, but users traveling from warmer to colder climates should refuel frequently to avoid use of warm area fuel in cold climates.
+In addition, elastomer compatibility with biodiesel remains unclear; therefore, when biodiesel blends are used, the condition of seals, hoses, gaskets, and wire coatings should be monitored regularly.
 When converting from petroleum-based diesel to a biodiesel blend, residual fuel system deposits may accumulate in fuel filters due to the high solvency of the fuel; thus, more frequent filter service may be required until the fuel system deposits are stabilized.

-As a result of their generally poor storage stability, biodiesel blends that have not been treated and stored appropriately, as described below in "Storage and Handling" are not recommended for use in equipment that is used infrequently (e.g., standby electrical power generators) or seasonally (e.g., snow removal equipment, agricultural equipment, etc.) that experience extended fuel storage times.
-For specific guidelines, please refer to individual engine manufacturer recommendations.
+As a result of their generally poor storage stability (described under "Storage and Handling" below), biodiesel blends are not recommended for use in equipment that is used infrequently (e.g., standby electrical power generators) or seasonally (e.g. snow removal equipment) that rely on extended fuel storage times.

+There is limited information available on the effect of neat biodiesel and biodiesel blends on engine durability during various engine duty cycles and environmental conditions.
+For example, biodiesel blends have been shown to dilute engine lubricating oil, and, in some cases, significantly reduce lubricant performance under certain duty cycles or in cold ambient conditions.
 When using biodiesel blends, engine lubricant should be monitored to determine if service intervals need to be reduced.
 More information is needed, however, to assess the viability of these fuels over the mileage and operating periods typical of the wide variety of products that utilize heavy-duty engines.